adelhpour/Alcuin/README.md

 # NetworkEditorGUI

-NetwrokEditorGUI is a portable GUI library, based on Qt/C++, that provides developers with the basic features required for a reaction network editor software tool.
+NetworkEditorGUI is a portable GUI library, based on Qt/C++, that provides developers with the basic features required for a reaction network editor software tool.
 These features are:

 * Add/Remove Nodes to the scene,
 * Add/Remove Edges between two nodes on the scene,